 What Is Hashrate?
-How Bitcoin Mining Hashrate Works
+Meaning, Mining Hashrate and Charts

 Bitcoin mining has grown from an enthusiast hobby into a highly competitive technology industry, and one metric still defines performance more than any other: hashrate.